-The Landscape design was driven largely by the functions the plant needs to perform, but one of the more important features of the design is that it offers an incredible view upon arrival in Merredin.
+The Landscape design is driven largely by the functions and performance of the plant.
+One of the more important features of the concept is that it offers an incredible view upon arrival in the town of Merredin.
 The big agitator tanks reflect the sky and stretch far into the distance as viewed from the road.
-This increases the recognizabillty of the town, and attracts more tourism.
+This increases the uniqueness and recognizability of the town, attracting more tourism.

-This is also the reason why there is no wall around the complex to obstruct views.
-Instead, a small moat keeps unwanted curiosity out, and functions as a main supplier of water to the tanks.
-The placement of the tanks is optimized to minimize grading of land.
+There are no walls around the entire complex as this will obstruct the glorious views of the landscape surrounding the plant.
+Instead, a small moat is used to secure the complex and keep unwanted curiosity out, while also functioning as the main water supply to the tanks.
+The placement of said tanks is optimized to minimize the grading of the land.

-The design minimizes invasion of the Pump station, preserving all the characteristic elements and using pragmatic solutions without harming the building.
+The new design minimizes the takeover of the pump station's original design and preserves the characteristic elements using pragmatic solutions to protect the building.

-The pump station creates three spaces in its envelope.
-The first space is a large hall measuring 22 by 14 meters, three stories high.
-A wooden floor surrounds big old granite plinths that used to support the big pumps.
-These 6 big plinths divide the space but also provide a base for constructional elements.
-This space will incorporate the new factories’ machinery and the administrative section.
+The pump station creates three spaces in one complex.
+The first space is a large hall measuring 22x14 meters and three stories high.
+A wooden floor surrounds six granite plinths, originally used to support the large water pumps.
+These structures now help to divide the space and also provide a framework for new elements, incorporating new machinery and administrative sections.

-The Merredin Spirulina plant has been a shining example for us that provies that systems analysis, holistic design and the merger of disciplines as diverse as economics, ecology and design can yield breakthough solutions for even the most remote and unexpected situations.
+The Merredin spirulina plant is a shining example providing insights into systems analysis, holistic design, and the merger of disciplines as diverse as economics, ecology, and design.
+It proves that innovative and ground-breaking solutions are possible in even the most remote and unexpected places.